antmicro/wishbone-interconnect-burst-mode-benchmark/README.md

 $ make test
 ```

-Waveform dump for each test is being written to the same file, so after running tests you will only have last executed test iteration recorded.
+A waveform dump for each test is written to the same file, so after running multiple tests you will only have the last executed test iteration recorded.
 To get a waveform dump for a chosen test, you need to execute it separately:
 ```
 $ # -k parameter contains test name and parameters